ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

 Ansible is an agentless automation tool that you install on a control node.
 From the control node, Ansible manages machines and other devices remotely (by default, over the SSH protocol).

-Installing Ansible for use at the command line is simple.
-You do not need to install a database, you do not need to install anything on the nodes you want to manage, and you do not need to run any daemons.
-You only need to install it on one machine (which could easily be a laptop) and it can manage an entire fleet of remote machines from that central point.
+To install Ansible for use at the command line, simply install the Ansible package on one machine (which could easily be a laptop).
+You do not need to install a database or run any daemons.
+Ansible can manage an entire fleet of remote machines from that one control node.

 .. contents::
   :local: